thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias displays all your and your customers' devices.

 Let's use an added alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Entity type" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add" and apply changes.
 The Entities table widget displaying all your devices and your customers' devices has been added.

 {% include images-gallery.html imageCollection="entity-type-2" %}

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
 ### Entity group list

-This alias allows you to display list of entity groups.
+This alias allows you to display a list of entity groups.
 It can be a device group(s), asset group(s), entity view group(s), customer group(s), dashboard group(s), user group(s) or edge group(s).

-Adding an alias: in the “Add alias” dialog, enter the alias name, and select the “Entity group list” filter.
+Adding an alias: in the “Add alias” dialog, enter the alias name, and select the "Entity group list" filter.
 Then select the entity type and specify entity groups you want to display on the widget.

 {% include images-gallery.html imageCollection="entity-group-list-1" %}

-This alias filters a list of device groups, which in this case are "Compressors" and "Thermostats".
+This alias displays a list of device groups, which in this case are "Compressors" and "Thermostats".

-Let’s use an added alias in a widget.
-In this example, we will need two aliases: created "Entity group list" alias and the previously discussed "[Group entities](#group-entities)" alias.
+Let's use an added alias in a widget.
+In the "Tables" widgets bundle select the "Entities table" widget.
+Navigate to the "Entity alias" tab.
+Specify the "Entity group list" alias in the "Entity alias" field.
+Click "Add" and apply changes.
+The Entities table widget displaying a list of device groups has been added.

 {% include images-gallery.html imageCollection="entity-group-list-2" %}

-First we need to create widget that will display a list of device groups.
-Add an Entities table widget.
-Use the "Entity group list" alias as a data source.

-{% include images-gallery.html imageCollection="entity-group-list-3" %}

-Now we need to create another Entities table widget to display devices.
-This time, use the "Group entities" alias as the data source.

-{% include images-gallery.html imageCollection="entity-group-list-4" %}

-Finally, we need to add an [action](/docs/{{docsPrefix}}user-guide/ui/widget-actions) that updates the current state of the dashboard.

-{% include images-gallery.html imageCollection="entity-group-list-5" showListImageTitles="true" %}

-Click on the row with the device group name in the “Device groups” widget.
-The action will be executed, and the devices of the selected devices group will be displayed in the “Devices” widget.

-{% include images-gallery.html imageCollection="entity-group-list-6" %}

 ### Entity group name

-This alias allows choosing multiple entity name groups that begin with an entered query, which can be device group(s), asset group(s), entity view group(s), customer group(s), dashboard group(s) user group(s) or edge group(s).
+This alias allows you to display multiple entity name groups that begin with an entered query.
+It can be a device group(s), asset group(s), entity view group(s), customer group(s), dashboard group(s) user group(s) or edge group(s).

 Adding an alias: in the “Add alias” dialog, enter the alias name, and select the "Entity group name" filter type.
 Then choose the entity type and enter an expression that will filter the names of the displayed entity groups.

 {% include images-gallery.html imageCollection="entity-group-name-1" %}

-This alias filters device groups whose names start with "Compressor".
+This alias displays device groups whose names start with "Compressor".

 Let’s use an added alias in a widget.
-In this example, we will need two aliases: created "Entity group name" alias and the previously discussed "[Group entities](#group-entities)" alias.
+In the "Tables" widgets bundle select the "Entities table" widget.
+Navigate to the "Entity alias" tab.
+Specify the "Entity group name" alias in the “Entity alias” field.
+Click "Add" and apply changes.
+The Entities table widget, which displays device groups whose name begins with the entered query has been added.

 {% include images-gallery.html imageCollection="entity-group-name-2" %}

-First we need to create widget that will display a list of device groups whose names start with "Compressor".
-Add an Entities table widget.
-Use the “Entity group name” alias as a data source.

-{% include images-gallery.html imageCollection="entity-group-name-3" %}

-Add an [action](/docs/{{docsPrefix}}user-guide/ui/widget-actions) that updates the current state of the dashboard.

-{% include images-gallery.html imageCollection="entity-group-name-4" showListImageTitles="true" %}

-Now we need to create another Entities table widget to display devices.
-This time, use the “Group entities” alias as the data source.

-{% include images-gallery.html imageCollection="entity-group-name-5" %}

-Click on the row with the device group name in the “Device groups” widget.
-The action will be executed, and the devices of the selected devices group will be displayed in the “Devices” widget.

-{% include images-gallery.html imageCollection="entity-group-name-6" %}

 ### Entities by group name

-This alias allows choosing entities by entering the exact full name of an entity group.
+This alias allows filtering entities by entering the exact full name of a group whose entities you want to display in the widget.
 This entity can be device group(s), asset group(s), entity view group(s), customer group(s), dashboard group(s), user group(s), or edge group(s).

-The difference between Entities by group name and Group entities is that the first one resolved the group by the specified name while the second one uses hard-coded group ID.
+The difference between the "Entities by group name" alias and the "[Group entities](#group-entities)" alias is that the first one resolved the group by the specified name while the second one uses hard-coded group ID.
 More important, during the lookup of entities, this alias will use information about the current user.
 So, if you share the dashboard with multiple customers, and would like each customer to see devices that belong to him, you should use this alias instead of "Group entities".

 Adding an alias: in the "Add alias" dialog, enter the alias name, and select the "Entities by group name" filter type.
-Then choose the entity type and enter an expression that will filter the names of the displayed entity groups.
+Then select an entity type and enter the exact full name of a group whose entities you want to display.

 {% include images-gallery.html imageCollection="entities-by-group-name-1" %}

-This alias filters device group - Thermostats.
+This alias filters device group by name - "Compressors".

 Let’s use an added alias in a widget.
-In the “Tables” widgets bundle select the “Entities table” widget.
+In the "Tables" widgets bundle select the "Entities table" widget.
-Navigate to the “Entity alias” tab.
-Specify the “Group entities” alias in the “Entity alias” field and “temperature” data key in the “Columns” section.
+Navigate to the "Entity alias" tab.
+Specify the "Entities by group name" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
+Click "Add" and apply changes.
-Click “Add” and apply changes.
-The Entities table widget with the alias that filters one device has been added.
+The Entities table widget that displays entities filtered by the exact full name of the entity group entered has been added.

 {% include images-gallery.html imageCollection="entities-by-group-name-2" %}
 {% endif %}

 ### Entity from dashboard state

-This alias allows choosing entity(-ies) from dashboard state which can be device, asset, entity view, tenant, customer, dashboard, user, data converter, integration, scheduler event, blob entity, role, edge, current customer, current tenant, current user, current user owner.
+This alias allows choosing entity(-ies) from dashboard state.
+This entity(-ies) can be device, asset, entity view, tenant, customer, dashboard, user, data converter, integration, scheduler event, blob entity, role, edge, current customer, current tenant, current user, current user owner.

+For example, if Entities table widget is created on a [root dashboard state](/docs/{{docsPrefix}}user-guide/dashboards/#states) with several entities displayed on it, and you'd like to create a dashboard state which will display a widget with the entity you clicked on, you need to use this alias.

-Adding an alias: in the “Add alias” dialog, enter the alias name, and select the filter type "Entity from dashboard state".
+Adding an alias: in the "Add alias" dialog, enter the alias name, and select the filter type "Entity from dashboard state".
 Then click "Add".

 {% include images-gallery.html imageCollection="entity-from-dashboard-state-1" %}

-It is used for filtering data for other dashboard states.
+This alias used for filtering data for other dashboard states.
-For example, if Time series widget is created on a [root dashboard state](/docs/{{docsPrefix}}user-guide/dashboards/#states) with several entities displayed on it, and you'd like to create a dashboard state which will display a widget with the entity you clicked on, you need to use this alias.

 For the next example, we will need two aliases: the previously discussed "[Group entities](#group-entities)" alias and the "Entity from dashboard state" alias.
 Let's start:

-First we need to create an Entity table widget that will display a list of entities: add an Entity table widget that will display a list of entities.
+First we need to create an Entity table widget that will display a list of entities: add an Entities table widget that will display a list of entities.
 Use the "Group entities" alias as a data source.

 {% include images-gallery.html imageCollection="entity-from-dashboard-state-2" %}

-After adding the widget, add a new a [state](/docs/{{docsPrefix}}user-guide/dashboards/#states):
+After adding the Entities table widget, add a new a [state](/docs/{{docsPrefix}}user-guide/dashboards/#states):

 {% include images-gallery.html imageCollection="entity-from-dashboard-state-3" showListImageTitles="true" %}